Reptiles and Raptors

 A little from Lilli - today I got to work in Turtle Bay again, which is the big warehouse-like portion of the facility.
 My first day volunteering at the Sea Turtle Hospital, I had the opportunity to work in sick bay - everything in there goes like clockwork!
 We all have a wonderful time scrubbing the turtles, giving them treatments, and being their "maids for the day".
 We seem to really be getting the hang of the flow of this work; each day it seems like we complete our tasks more quickly!
 Our group of 8 volunteers flows through the morning workload, systematically scooping, brushing, and cleaning tanks.
 The opportunity to work so closely with the turtles is something truly special, and we have a slightly different experience each day, despite similar tasks.

 A merlin is held by one of the volunteers.
-She
+She was recovering from hitting a window. |

 The volunteers demonstrated how several of the different species fly and their different calls.
 We also went outside to see the outside enclosures of many of the larger raptors including several bald eagles and both red-tailed and red-shouldered hawks.